The Mass Distribution of Neutron Stars in Gravitational-wave Binaries: Results and Discussion

 \paragraph{GW190814}

-The results presented up to this point have relied on four GW observations---GW170817, GW190425, GW200105 and GW200115---that are readily interpretable as BNS or NSBH mergers.
+The results presented up to this point have relied on four GW observations---GW170817, GW190425, GW200105, and GW200115---that are readily interpretable as BNS or NSBH mergers.
 In this subsection, we also consider GW190814, whose secondary component has a mass of $2.6^{+0.1}_{-0.1}\Msun$~\citep{GW190814}.
-Although its nature is uncertain \citep[e.g.][]{MostPapenfort2020,TewsPang2021,BiswasNandi2021}, and comparisons with various maximum NS mass estimates suggest its secondary may be a low-mass BH~\citep{GW190814,EssickLandry2020}, we now entertain the scenario in which it is a NS and revisit our population inference under this assumption.
+Although its nature is uncertain \citep[e.g.][]{MostPapenfort2020,BiswasNandi2021,TewsPang2021}, and comparisons with various maximum NS mass estimates suggest its secondary may be a low-mass BH~\citep{GW190814,EssickLandry2020}, we now entertain the scenario in which it is a NS and revisit our population inference under this assumption.
 Because GW190814 is such an outlier relative to the other GW observations, its inclusion in the population has a significant impact on the inferred mass distribution.

 Its primary effect is to flatten and extend the NS mass distribution beyond $2.5\Msun$, as can be seen in Figs.~\ref{fig:flatmass}, \ref{fig:galactic} and \ref{fig:peak} when it is included in the \textsc{flat}, \textsc{bimodal} and \textsc{peak} analyses, respectively.
 Indeed, the $m_{\rm max}$ posterior is particularly sensitive to the inclusion of GW190814.
-For the \textsc{flat} model, the inferred maximum mass in the GW population of NSs shifts from $2.0^{+0.4}_{-0.2}\Msun$ to $2.7^{+0.2}_{-0.2}\Msun$, as illustrated in Fig.~\ref{fig:mmax}.
-For the \textsc{bimodal} model, a comparable shift from $2.1^{+0.7}_{-0.2}\Msun$ to $2.7^{+0.3}_{-0.1}\Msun$ occurs (the $m_{\rm max}$ values for the \textsc{peak} model are very similar).
-If the population of NSs in GW binaries is taken to include GW190814's secondary component, there is likely a gap between the maximum masses in the Galactic and GW populations of NSs that may be indicative of a radio selection effect, although the uncertainties in $m_{\rm max}$ are large enough that the posteriors still overlap.
+For the \textsc{flat} model, the inferred maximum mass in the GW population of NSs shifts from $2.0^{+0.4}_{-0.3}\Msun$ to $2.7^{+0.2}_{-0.2}\Msun$, as illustrated in Fig.~\ref{fig:mmax}.
+For the \textsc{bimodal} model, a comparable shift from $2.1^{+0.7}_{-0.3}\Msun$ to $2.7^{+0.3}_{-0.1}\Msun$ occurs (the $m_{\rm max}$ values for the \textsc{peak} model are very similar).
+If the population of NSs in GW binaries is taken to include GW190814's secondary component, there is likely a difference between the maximum masses observed in the Galactic and GW populations, although the uncertainties in $m_{\rm max}$ are large enough that the posteriors still overlap.
+This difference could be indicative of a radio selection effect like the one discussed in~\citet{GalaudageAdamcewicz2021}.
+Of course, the simplest reconciliation of this discrepancy between the Galactic and GW populations is that GW190814 does not contain a NS, as is suggested by a detailed comparison of its secondary mass with an EOS-informed estimate of $M_{\rm TOV}$ based on other astrophysical observations~\citep{EssickLandry2020}.

 \paragraph{Pairing function}